FAQs for domestic consumers and landlords

-- For oil boiler installations, installers must be registered with the Oil Firing Technical Association (OFTEC).
+- For oil boiler repairs, installers must be registered with the Oil Firing Technical Association (OFTEC).
 You can check this on the OFTEC website.

-These documents should be kept in a safe place in case you need to refer to them at a later date.
+The following documents should be kept in a safe place in case you need to refer to them at a later date:

 - Documents setting out the arrangements for the works, for example a contract.